conormcmahon/agu_2025_bioacoustics_hyperspectral_shift/README.md

 ## SHIFTing from Flora to Fauna: Combining Bioacoustics and Imaging Spectroscopy to Track Seasonal and Spatial Patterns of Riparian Animal Vocal Activity

-Conor McMahon, Natalie Queally

-Here is a pdf copy of our poster:

 <embed src="2025_AGU_Birds.pdf" type="application/pdf" width="100%" height="800px" />

 Things to add: